 It is recommended to seek professional help if it gets hard to beat depression independently.

-Role of diet in the treatment of depression
+7. Role of Diet in the Treatment

 Food also plays an important role in influencing how a person behaves and thinks.
 Food is a major determinant when it comes to improving your mood.